suiramdev/vscode-neovim-config/README.md

 | `<leader>ca` | Show code actions |
 | `<leader>ce` | Open Cursor AI (in normal or visual mode) |
 | `<leader>j` | Show Cursor chat |

+## Note for Cursor Users

+Cursor enhances this vim-centric setup with its built-in AI capabilities.
+The keybindings are designed to work seamlessly with Cursor's AI features while maintaining the vim workflow.
+The `<leader>ce` and `<leader>j` shortcuts provide quick access to Cursor's AI features without breaking the keyboard-driven workflow.